 I plan to use some of my apples as Christmas tree decorations this year, but they need to grow a bit more first!
 Check back to see how I get on!

-I plan to use it to make one of my favourite tipples the bramble or you could served it topped up with prosecco or sparkling water!
+I like to use the blackberry gin to make one of my favourite tipples the bramble and can’t wait to try this batch in a blackberry gin sour, but you could served it topped up with prosecco, tonic or sparkling water.

-Picking the juiciest blackberries I layered them with 100g sugar in a clean glass jar (i used a pasatta jar as it was tall and the neck wide enough to get the blackberries in easily) and topped up with the gin.
+Picking the juiciest blackberries I layer them with 100g sugar in a clean glass jar (i use a pasatta jar as it is tall and the neck wide enough to get the blackberries in easily) and give it a good shake.
+I then leave it overnight to allow the juices to be drawn out of the blackberries and topped up with the gin the next day.

-I used Gordon’s as it was in the cupboard, but will be trying a cheaper gin next time (maternity wages 😑) any gin would do, or vodka or whiskey if that’s your tipple of choice.
+I used a supermarket own brand gin, as I don’t like to waste the good stuff, but any gin would do if you have a surplus bottle in your drinks cabinet, or vodka or whiskey if that’s your tipple of choice.
 Then all you have to do is put it in a dark cupboard for a month, shaking every few days, strain through a cheesecloth into a sterile bottle and voila.
-Done.
-Simple.
-It’s best to let it sit for another few months before drinking but I’m not sure if it will last that long in this house!